 Gold Plating Guns

 Gold plating on guns allows you to add a beautiful look of gold to a firearm.
-The entire gun can be plated or it can be plated in very specific areas using "Pen Plating".
+The entire gun can be plated or it can be plated in very specific areas using "Pen Plating."
 This idea has been around for quite some time, however as of recent it has become a trend that is exploding with popularity.
 Gun collectors and owners love being able to modify their guns and make them truly unique.

 There are 5 main types of material that guns are made of: 1) Steel 2) Stainless Steel 3) Aluminum 4) Zinc Alloys 5) Plastic.
 Which one you are wanting to plate greatly affects how it needs to be treated.
-Which one is applicable to your needs?

 Preparing the surface before plating.
-As with all electroplating, preparation is critical, if you desire a shiny finish you will need to get the piece shiny before plating.
+As with all electroplating, preparation is critical.
+If you desire a shiny finish you will need to get the piece shiny before plating.
 The gold plating will simply cover the finish that is present prior to plating - it will not make the piece more, or less, shiny.
-Typically when plating steel pieces they are highly polished prior to the plating process as most desire a shiny gold plate.
-Often times customers elect to have their piece Nickel plated prior to gold plating in order to provide a "diffusion barrier" between the gold and steel.
-If gold plating wears too thin the steel can start to corrode underneath the gold plating, nickel prevents this entirely.
+Typically when plating steel pieces, the items are highly polished prior to the plating process as most desire a shiny gold plate.
+Oftentimes customers elect to have their piece nickel plated prior to gold plating in order to provide a "diffusion barrier" between the gold and steel.
+If gold plating wears too thin the steel can start to corrode underneath the gold plating.
+Nickel prevents this entirely.

-Aluminum: Aluminum is one of two metals (the other is pure Titanium) that cannot be gold plated directly onto using any of the chemicals that we sell.
-Aluminum must first go through a special process that no other metal requires, involving a specialized bath plating setup.
+Aluminum: Aluminum is one of two metals (the other is pure titanium) that cannot be gold plated onto directly using any of the chemicals that we sell.
+Aluminum must first go through a special process that no other metal requires involving a specialized bath plating setup.
 This process must be performed by a professional who has the expertise in plating aluminum.
 When the piece is done with this special process it has a bright nickel finish that can then easily be gold plated or plated with whatever finish is desired.

-Plastic: In order for electroplating to work the item needs to be electrically conductive (metal).
-Plastic cannot be electroplated onto, directly.
+Plastic: In order for electroplating to work, the item needs to be electrically conductive (metal).
+Plastic cannot be electroplated onto directly.
 It must first either be coated with a conductive paint/ink or made conductive in some other way.
 There are certain types of plastic that can be coated with a layer of "electroless" nickel, however we do not offer them or the services of this nature.
 For all intents and purposes, it is not feasible to plate plastic firearm pieces.

-Bath Plating vs Brush Plating:
+Bath Plating vs Brush Plating

-There are two main methods of plating, read on to determine which is more appropriate for your needs.
+There are two main methods of plating.
+Read on to determine which is more appropriate for your needs.

-Kit for Bath Plating on Guns: The JewelMaster Pro HD is the bath plating kit that hundreds of Gunsmiths and gun enthusiasts choose for their bath plating needs.
-It's fast, efficient, predictable and truly one of a kind.
-We have videos on the product page linked above showing how to plate using this kit.
-This kit has the ability to perform brush plating with the purchase of our "Brush Plating Add-on".
+Kit for Bath Plating on Guns: The following bath plating kits are the same kits that gunsmiths and gun enthusiasts choose for their bath plating needs.
+They are fast, efficient, predictable, and truly one of a kind.
+We have videos on the product pages linked below showing how to plate using these kits.
+These kits have the ability to perform brush plating with the purchase of our SideKick.

-Kit for Brush Plating on Guns: The "Universal Plater Kit" is the best brush plating kit available for plating onto guns.
-It comes with everything you will need with one exception.
-"Woods Nickel Strike" is required to plate onto steel/stainless steel, it is an inexpensive add-on that allows you to be able have perfect adhesion and beautiful gold.
+Kits for Brush Plating on Guns: The Universal Plater Kit (Option 2) is the best brush plating kit available for plating onto guns.
+It comes with everything you will need with the exception of Copper Strike Solution.
+Copper Strike is highly recommended to plate onto steel.
+It is an inexpensive add-on that allows you to have perfect adhesion and beautiful gold.